Loker Student Union Room 231 (310) 243-3686

 - Alpha Kappa Delta, Honor Society, a democratic, non-secret organization, is dedicated to the scientific study of social phenomena for the promotion of human welfare.

 - Alpha Eta is the national honor society for allied health professionals.
 The purpose of the society is to promote scholarship and fellowship, recognition of high attainments in and significant contributions to the allied health professions.

-- Alpha Phi Sigma is the only National Criminal Justice Honor Society for Criminal Justice Majors.
-The society recognizes academic excellence of undergraduate, graduate students of criminal justice, as well as juris doctorate.
+- Alpha Phi Sigma is the only National Criminal Justice Honor Society which recognizes academic excellence of undergraduate and graduate studies of criminal justice.